papermerge/papermerge-core/README.md

       solr_data:
       media_root:

+Open your web browser and point it to http://localhost:12000.

 ## Ansible Playbook

 In order to deploy Papermerge on remote production machine (homelab VM, or cloud VPS instance) use following [Ansible Playbook](https://github.com/papermerge/ansible).